 The Dorset Olde Tyme Bulldogge is a new breed developed by a man named Steve Barnette in the 1980s.
-It was created as a better version of old-type bulldogs from the Tudor era, heath- and temperament-wise.
+It was created as a better version of old-type bulldogs from the Tudor Era, health- and temperament-wise.
 True enough, the Dorset is a calm and gentle dog that is not prone to many hereditary health issues.
-It has not been recognised by The Kennel Club yet.
+It has not been recognised by the Kennel Club yet.

 Here is a brief background of Dorset Olde Tyme Bulldogge if you are interested to own one.